kgilbride/aboutme/content/index.md

 That path taught me to move between the boardroom and the workflow: to understand the financial case, design the operating model, build the supporting systems, and help people change how they work.

-I have done this across B2B companies ranging from roughly **$40 million to more than $1 billion in revenue**, from emerging revenue teams to global organizations with more than **800 sellers**.
+I have done this across B2B companies ranging from **\$40 million to more than $1 billion in revenue**, from emerging revenue teams to global organizations with more than **800 sellers**.

 Selected results include: